-A simple vision test performed on the sports sidelines was able to identify nearly 8 out of 10 athletes later found to have suffered a concussion, and when combined with screens cognition and balance, allowed identification of concussed athletes with 100% accuracy, according to an abstract of a research paper to be presented at the American Academy of Neurology Annual Meeting in Philadelphia in late April 2014, but released today.
+A simple vision test performed on the sports sidelines was able to identify nearly 8 out of 10 athletes later found to have suffered a concussion, and when combined with screens for cognition and balance, allowed identification of concussed athletes with 100% accuracy, according to an abstract of a research paper to be presented at the American Academy of Neurology Annual Meeting in Philadelphia in late April 2014.
 (1)

 The study provides more evidence that the King-Devick test, a one-minute test in which athletes are timed reading single-digit numbers on index cards (see photo at right from MomsTEAM's PBS documentary, "The Smartest Team") , can be used in addition to other tests to increase the accuracy in diagnosing concussion (as was done by the Newcastle, OK high school team featured in The Smartest Team).

 Researchers, led by Laura Balcer, MD, MSCE, of New York University (NYU) Langone Medical Center in New York, asked 217 members of the University of Florida men's football, women's soccer and women's lacrosse teams to take the King-Devick test and other concussion tests, including components of SCAT3 , a tool for evaluating injured athletes, at the beginning of the season for baseline scores.